 Cosplay weapons and props are allowed, with some restrictions.
 The short version: if it could be mistaken for a real weapon or used as a weapon – it is not permitted.
 No real swords will be allowed, even for a cosplay prop, and will be confiscated.
 Obviously fake swords used as cosplay props are allowed.
 Small wooden baseball bats are allowed.
 No guns (even props) will be permitted.
 No metal props.
 Limited metal accessories are permitted as long as they cannot be used as a weapon.
 Archery bows are allowed but no sharp arrows (suction cup or ball on the end, no metal or wooden tips).
 If in doubt, please ask us if the item you are thinking of bringing is allowed and we will coordinate with the Japanese Canadian Cultural Centre to provide you an answer.

 Please note that if you bring any kind of prop or cosplay weapon against the restrictions of the venue that they may be confiscated.
 People who are found to be using cosplay weapons to fight with other guests may be asked to leave.

 Is there a coat/bag check?

 We do not currently operate a coat/bag check service.
 We have limited storage available for convention crew, special guests, and performers only.

 Are we allowed to bring alcohol?

 No. This is an alcohol free event.
 Anyone found to have brought in alcohol will be escorted out of the event without a refund, have their badge revoked, and be reported to Japanese Canadian Cultural Centre staff.

 Are there any food restrictions?

 Outside food is allowed within the event space for personal consumption.
-In the past we have implemented minor restrictions due to allergy concerns on an as-needed basis to protect our guests and crew.
+We may implement minor restrictions due to allergy concerns on an as-needed basis to protect our guests and crew.
 Any allergy restrictions that we may have will be clearly posted at all entry points to the event.
 If you are bringing an item to eat that goes against the allergy policy, please enjoy it outside of event space and wash your hands before interacting with any event participants.